sfgallen/Block_Uplift_Linear_Inversion_Models/README.md

 The codes in the “dimensional_block_uplift” folder require an input erodibility, K, parameter to convert chi to the river response time, tau and derive uplift rates in natural units.

-Both master functions have help menus, and users are directed to Goren et al. (2014) and Gallen (2018) for details on the methodology and example applications.
+Both master functions have help menus, and users are directed to Goren et al. (2014), Gallen (2018), and Pavano and Gallen (in review) for details on the methodology and example applications.
+Please cite the above mentioned studies if these codes are used for research.

 Contact:
 sean.gallen[at]colostate[dot]edu